Published Dec 6, 2021

 Medicare Part D is Medicare prescription drug coverage.
 Enrollment for Medicare Part D is not automatic.
 Medicare beneficiaries must either enroll in a separate Medicare drug plan or find a Medicare Advantage plan that includes drug coverage.
 Do note that not all MA plans provide coverage for prescription medications.

-How Do FEHB Plans and Medicare Plans Work Together?
+How Does the FEHB Program and Medicare Plans Work Together?

 Medicare and FEHB can be coordinated.
 Knowing when each plan is the primary payer or the secondary payer will be vital to understanding how this coordination functions.
 Learn when each one is which at this resource.